 Support programming of destination Internet Protocol (IP) addresses via controller front panel for interface with Dedicated Short-Range Communication (DSRC) Roadside Units (RSU), also called Vehicle to Infrastructure (V2I) Hubs.

 Method of Measurement.

 No separate payment will be made for the controller; payment is included with the Traffic Controller Assembly.
+Prices and payments will be full compensation for all work specified in this Section.